 The votes will contribute to the scores awarded to finalists at the Awards Presentation.

-The Awards Presentation will be held at a venue in London (to be confirmed) on 28 October 2019 where the finalists will present their ideas in front of the judging panel and an audience of invited guests.
+The Awards Presentation will be held at The Royal Academy of Engineering in London on 28 October 2019 where the finalists will present their ideas in front of the judging panel and an audience of invited guests.

 The following people may attend the awards presentation: Team selected to participate in the Grand Final, their classmates, university personnel, family and friends.
 The teams/universities must inform EIBF how many guests will be attending with the finalists by email by 1 October 2019.